ReturnInfinity/BMFS/README.md

 	Another file.app                                    1                    2
 	helloc.app                                        800                    2

-## Create a new file entry and allocate space to it ##
+## Create a new file and reserve space for it

-	bmfs disk.image create ThisIsATest.file
+	bmfs disk.image create FileName.Ext

 You will be prompted for the size to reserve.

+Alternately, you can specify the reserved size after the file name.
+The reserved size is given in Megabytes and will automatically round up to an even number.

+	bmfs disk.image create FileName.Ext 4

-## Read from BMFS to a local file##
+## Read from BMFS to a local file

-	bmfs disk.image read ThisIsATest.file
+	bmfs disk.image read FileName.Ext

-## Write a local file to BMFS ##
+## Write a local file to BMFS

-	bmfs disk.image write ThisIsATest.file
+	bmfs disk.image write FileName.Ext

-## Delete a file on BMFS ##
+## Delete a file on BMFS

-	bmfs disk.image delete ThisIsATest.file
+	bmfs disk.image delete FileName.Ext